 - If you skipped Step 1 and you would like to remove the existing content of your send-only mailbox account (e.g. emails automatically downloaded by Outlook when you added this account), you can clear this data on the Data Files tab in the Account Settings (see Fig. 6.).

-Since you provided a fake name of the incoming mail server, Outlook displays a Send/Receive error (Fig. 8.) for your Send-Only account each time a send/receive task is performed.
-You can ignore this error notification - other email accounts are not affected.
+Since you provided a fake name of the incoming mail server, Outlook displays the Send/Receive error (Fig. 8.) for your Send-Only account each time a send/receive task is performed.